BenchCore/bexbro/README.md

 ```
 bench> help

 Commands:

   help [command...]
 Provides help for a given command.
+  exit                                  Exits application.
-    init <chain>                          Initiate a connection to the Bench RootChain or a native SideChain.
+  init <network>                        Initiate a connection to the Bench rootchain or a native sidechain.
-    get peer <ledger-peer-url>            Initiate a connection with a public peer ex: "connect peer michaelx.bex.life:6620"
+  connect peer <address>                Initiate a connection with a public peer ex: "connect peer michaelx.bex.life:6620"
-    bex life                              Print network statistics to a Bench RootChain or SideChain you are connected to.
+  bex life                              Print network statistics to a Bench rootchain or sidechain you are connected to.
-    bexgal                                Bench RootChain or SideChain network account/wallet status for chicks.
-    bexbro                                Bench RootChain or SideChain network account/wallet status for dudes.
+  bexgal <address>                      Calling all Bench chicks to get their account status.
+  bexbro <address>                      Get account status
+  cast vote <delegate>                  Cast a vote for a delegate on the Bench rootchain or sidechain you are connected to.
+  remove vote                           Remove previous vote
+  register as delegate <username>       Register yourself as a delegate on the Bench rootchain or sidechain you are connected to.
-    create wallet                         Create a wallet on the Bench RootChain or SideChain you are connected to.
+  create wallet                         Create a wallet on the Bench rootchain or sidechain you are connected to.
   create custom wallet <string>         Generate a wallet address containing a custom (vanity) lowercased phrase (<string>) (This could take some time)
-    cast vote <delegate-name>             Cast a vote for a delegate on the Bench RootChain or SideChain you are connected to.
-    register as delegate <username>       Register yourself as a delegate on the Bench RootChain or SideChain you are connected to.
-    pay <amount> <recipient>              Pay <amount> bex to <recipient>. <amount> format examples: 10, USD10.4, EUR100
+  pay <amount> <address>                Pay <amount> (of ASSET) to <address>. <amount>.
   message sign <message>                Sign a message
   message verify <message> <publickey>  Verify the <message> signed by the owner of <publickey> (you will be prompted to provide the signature)
-    quit                                  Kill a connection to a peer or a Bench RootChain/SideChain
+  kill                                  Kill a connection to a peer or a Bench rootchain/sidechain
-    exit                                  Exits application.
 ```